dave-redfern/somnambulist-api-client/docs/upgrading_from_1.X_to_2.0.md

 ## Upgrading from 1.X to 2.0

 `2.0` represents an enormous change to the internals, API and structure.
-Some of the main changes include:
+The main changes include:

  * PHP 7.4